The Dependency Analyzer identifies the required files and add-ons for your project

 To work around this limitation, use dot notation to call a method or use arguments to explicitly declare the variable type in your function:

-The Dependency Analyzer might not report certain blocksets or toolboxes required by a model.
+The Dependency Analyzer might not report certain blocksets required by a model.

 The Dependency Analyzer is unable to detect blocksets that do not introduce dependencies on any files, such as Fixed-Point Designer™.